C

 where foo.c

-Some projects require an argument which points gcov to the directory which contains the project’s object files (i.e., .libs).
+Some projects require an argument that points gcov to the directory containing the project’s object files (i.e., .libs).
 This is the case when the project includes library code:

 $ gcov foo.c -o .libs/libfoo_1_0-foo.gnco